Tumpsh/Comp551KaggleProject/README.md

 For each iPython Notebook, it is sufficient to run each cell sequentially in order to replicate our results, as detailed in our report on Gradescope.
 Each notebook is independent.
-The data is included in the .zip file, so it does not need to be added in any way.
+The data is available if contacted.

 # Files: